pantadeusz/raspigcd/README.md

 This is the gcd interpreter that works directly on Raspberry Pi 2 and 3.
 For it to work you need only stepsticks.
 No additional Arduino based board.

 The program accepts only subset of G-CODE standard.
-Currently supported codes can be seen in hcd_commands.cpp.
+Currently supported codes can be seen in s_GcdCommandsInterpreter.cpp .
 The most significant are G0 and G1, as well as M3 M5 M17 M18.

 The reason why I created this app was that I wanted to have real-time control over execution of G-CODE.
 In the RPi/Arduino configuration, there are 2 independent devices that comunicate over serial channel, so it is not that convinient to acheave this level of control.